 Lidl, a German-owned company has a store outside the wall by Porta Elisa.
 It is quite close, and we take our bicycles there often for a few things we especially like there.
 They have an inexpensive Sicilian wine we both like, a brioche bread loaf (on occasion,) bakery soft large pretzels, and an unusual item – cheddar cheese slices!

 Hands down our favorite grocery store are Esselunga.
 There are two stores, each outside the wall, one to the north and south of historic Centro.
-Both are accessible with our bicycles and have wide aisles, oodles of selections and things are fresh.
+Both are accessible with our bicycles and have wide aisles, and oodles of selections, and things are fresh.
 Even produce.
 This store even has those scanners when you first enter although Gary and I are not brave enough for that yet.
 This is as close to an “American-style” grocery store as you can get.

 So now you know where to find us when shopping in Lucca.
-There are quite a few things that we are used to purchasing that we just can’t find here in Lucca or even Italy.
+There are quite a few things that we are used to purchasing that we just can’t find here in Lucca or even in Italy.
 Horseradish happens to be one of them – but that doesn’t mean we’ve given up looking.
-Generally, larger size jars or cans are just not found here either.
+Generally, larger-size jars or cans are just not found here either.
 One thing that used to be nonexistent years ago is zip-lock bags.
 Now they are readily available – even in different sizes in the stores.
 Stay tuned for a separate post on shopping for items other than food.